HomeArticlesGuideRespiratory & Vital Signs Guide

 Step 9: Score Sleep-Disordered Breathing with the Apnea-Hypopnea Index

 Under standard American Academy of Sleep Medicine (AASM) severity criteria, an AHI under 5 is considered normal, 5 to 15 is mild sleep apnea, 15 to 30 is moderate, and above 30 is severe.
-The severity category is one input into a broader treatment discussion that also weighs symptoms like daytime sleepiness, oxygen desaturation levels during events, and cardiovascular risk factors — a mild AHI with significant symptoms and a severe AHI with few symptoms can both warrant different treatment conversations than the raw number alone would suggest.
+The severity category is one input into a broader treatment discussion that also weighs symptoms like daytime sleepiness, oxygen desaturation levels during events, and cardiovascular risk factors.
+A mild AHI with significant symptoms and a severe AHI with few symptoms can both warrant treatment conversations that the raw number alone wouldn't suggest.

 The AHI Calculator takes apnea count, hypopnea count, and total sleep hours from a sleep study report and returns both the AHI value and its AASM severity category.